swarbler/bestof/tech/pc-builds/cpu-and-gpu.md

 	- **better:** RX 7900 XTX / RTX 4080 Super
 - **power supply:** *at least 850W*

-{: .note }
-If you find the RTX 4080 for a lot cheaper than the Super model, then get that
+> If you find the RTX 4080 for a lot cheaper than the Super model, then get that

 ## Best for Productivity Workhorses